 Workers’ compensation is insurance that all employers are required to have in case of accidents and injuries that take place on the job.
 This will help the employer pay for medical care and treatments as a result of these workplace injuries.
 However, workers’ comp claims can get denied, which prompts a hearing with the Workers’ Compensation Commission to decide on your eligibility for benefits.

 What to do if i'm injured at work

 The process can be tiresome and confusing, but it’s important to make the right choices to ensure yourself the best chance at getting your claim approved.
 Here’s what you should do if you’re injured on the job.

-Get appropriate medical care from a board-certified physician.
+Get appropriate medical care from a qualified physician.

 Notify your employer within the appropriate amount of time.
 (45 days in IL)

 Never agree to give your employer a recorded statement.

 Contact a qualified attorney that can walk you through the process.

 Ask your doctor to clearly explain the nature of your injury.